Car Seat Safety

 Under the Canada Consumer Product Safety Act, it is illegal to buy, sell, give or lend a child seat or booster seat made before January 1, 2012, as it does not meet the latest requirements set out by Health Canada.

-Used car seats are often missing parts and/or instructions.
-It’s hard to know if there has been a recall on a used seat or if the seat has been involved in a collision.
+Used car seats are often missing parts and/or warning, safety or tracking labels, making it hard to know if there has been a recall on a used seat or if the seat has been involved in a collision.

 For more information, please visit Transport Canada at www.tc.gc.ca, the Eastern Ontario Health Unit at www.EOHU.ca, or call 613-933-1375 or 1-800-267-7120.